developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 ### Deprecations

-* Secure Mode feature has been deprecated
+* Secure Mode remains supported but is no longer being advanced
-* Dropped support for the following features:
+* Support is dropped for the following:
  * Enable/disable status bar pull-down
  * Enable/disable status bar settings icon
- * Enable/disable exit instead of reboot
+ * Enable/disable "exit instead of reboot"

 These features can be accessed using Zebra's [StageNow](/stagenow) administrative tools or [EMDK](/) developer tools.